Welcome to the Blacklight Summit 2025 page. The summit will be held virtually December 8-10, 2025.

 Please register for the summit using this link.
 Once you have registered, we will send you the Zoom link closer to the summit.

-If you wish to present an institutional demo at the summit, please read the instructions below.
+All participants will be introduced during the institutional demo session.
+For insitutional demo presenters, please read the instructions below.
 If you wish to sign up for lightning talks, please add your name and the title for your lightning talk to this document.
 You may also sign up to present or facilitate specific sessions here.

 In addition to the main summit, we will also have socialization and networking sessions the weeks before the summit itself.
-Please check back here for more information about how to sign up for these sessions.
+Please check the Socialization & Networking section below for more information.

 The tentative agenda for the Blacklight Summit is below.
 All times are in the Eastern Time zone.